Electronic skin: Tactile sensors

 Applied pressure can be measured by monitoring changes in resistance or capacitance.
 Coplanar interdigitated electrodes embedded on single-layer graphene have been shown to provide pressure sensitivity for applied pressure as low as 0.11 kPa through measuring changes in capacitance.
 Piezoresistive sensors have also shown high levels of sensitivity.

 Ultrathin molybdenum disulfide sensing arrays integrated with graphene have demonstrated promising mechanical properties capable of pressure sensing.
-Modifications of organic field effect transistors (OFETs) have shown promise in electronic skin applications.
+Modifications of organic field-effect transistors (OFETs) have shown promise in electronic skin applications.
 Microstructured polydimethylsiloxane thin films can elastically deform when pressure is applied.
 The deformation of the thin film allows for storage and release of energy.

 Visual representation of applied pressure has been one area of interest in development of tactile sensors.
 The Bao Group at Stanford University have designed an electrochromically active electronic skin that changes color with different amounts of applied pressure.
 Applied pressure can also be visualized by incorporation of active-matrix organic light-emitting diode displays which emit light when pressure is applied.

 Prototype e-skins include a printed synaptic transistor–based electronic skin giving skin-like haptic sensations and touch/pain-sensitivity to a robotic hand, and a multilayer tactile sensor repairable hydrogel-based robot skin.

 Other sensing applications

 Humidity sensors have been incorporated in electronic skin design with sulfurized tungsten films.
 The conductivity of the film changes with different levels of humidity.
 Silicon nanoribbons have also been studied for their application as temperature, pressure, and humidity sensors.
 Scientists at the University of Glasgow have made inroads in developing an e-skin that feels pain real-time, with applications in prosthetics and more life-like humanoids.

-A system of an electronic skin and a human-machine interface that can enable remote sensed tactile perception, and wearable or robotic sensing of many hazardous substances and pathogens.
+A system of an electronic skin and a human-machine interface can enable remote sensed tactile perception and wearable or robotic sensing of many hazardous substances and pathogens.